0xWOLAND/website/src/content/blog/zcash-part-3.md

 * Each IVC step is just a few hashes and group ops—efficient even onchain
 * You don't need to track historical state prior to the last $k$ epochs—as long as all proofs spanning that range have been generated, the earlier accumulator data can be safely discarded

 In short: **shielded anonymity can grow indefinitely**, with no migrations or tree maintenance.
-This is the foundation for **Project Tachyon's accumulator design**—a simpler system that unifies both inclusion and non-inclusion proofs.
+This is the foundation for **Project Tachyon's accumulator design**—a simpler system that handles non-inclusion proofs efficiently.

 ---